IndigoUnited/node-screpto/README.md

 The first argument is the `pattern` which is a [minimatch](https://github.com/isaacs/minimatch) compatible pattern.
 For each repository that matched the pattern, `screpto` will fetch and reset it to the last commit on the remote `master` branch.

-The second argument is the `script` to be run for each repository.
-The script will be run with `REPO_DIR` environment variable pointing to the repository directory.
+The second argument is the `script` to be run for each repository, with `REPO_DIR` environment variable pointing to the repository directory.
 If the script exits with a code different than `0`, `screpto` will abort.

 Isn't that easy?
 For more information, check the usage help with `$ ./screpto.js -h`.